Main menu

 Rights of way in Scotland

-In Scotland, a right of way is treated differently to those in England and Wales.
+, a right of way is treated differently to those in England and Wales.
 A Scottish right of way is any route over which the public has been able to pass for at least 20 years and must link two public places, for example, a village, church or road.

-Unlike England and Wales, Scottish local authorities don't have to signpost or mark a right of way or maintain a Definitive Map of Rights of Way in their area.
-Because of this, Ordnance Survey maps for Scotland don't show Rights of Way.
+or maintain a Definitive Map of Rights of Way in their area.
+Because of this - and Scotland's wider 'Right to Roam' - Ordnance Survey maps for Scotland don't show Rights of Way.